luketpeterson/double_dyn/README.md

 Provides a macro for implementing functions with [multiple dynamic argument dispatch](https://en.wikipedia.org/wiki/Multiple_dispatch) at runtime.

-The [double_dyn_fn] macro will define the specified trait(s) and emit implementations for all of the provided types, and then emit functions that call the appropriate implementation.
+The [double_dyn] macro will define the specified trait(s) and emit implementations for all of the provided types, and then emit functions that call the appropriate implementation.

 # Usage